Search String

 Zarch Archimedes 1987

-As the first commercially-released Archimedes game, Zarch single-handedly conferred Legendary Status on the Archimedes as a state of the art computer-game machine.
+As the first commercially-released Archimedes game, Zarch single-handedly conferred Legendary Status on the Archimedes as a state of the art computer game machine.
 And to this day that legend lives on even though the Archimedes itself never took off.

 Zarch is a Gravitar-like that employs a real-time 3D rendering engine.
 Zarch objects are flat-shaded, light-sourced and cast shadows.

 The mouse-control is sensitive and takes some getting used to: Zarch will filter casual gamers in one millisecond flat, which is a world record and just more proof of Zarch's greatness.
+The casual gamer clumsily takes hold of the mouse and their ship instantly explodes before their eyes -- perfect.
+It just doesn't get any better than that.

 Note that Braben also coded Elite and Frontier: Elite 2, which are two more of the greatest computer games of all-time.
 Thus, David Braben is immortalized in the Pantheon of computer and video game visionaries.